-The past four years have been tough for education.
-The worst budget crisis in California history has made it a constant struggle to provide our students with the teachers and resources they need.
+The first four years were tough for education.
+The worst budget crisis in California history made it a constant struggle to provide our students with the teachers and resources they need.
 However, by keeping our priorities straight and working collaboratively with teachers, parents, and the San Diego community, we have:

 Kept teachers in the classroom

 Ensuring students have the teachers they need has been my top priority.
-Only with a stable staff and reasonable class sizes can we continue to prepare our kids for college and careers.
-By negotiating with our employees, we achieved cost savings that allowed us to recall 1,500 teachers who were slated for layoffs.
+Only with a stable staff and reasonable class sizes can we continue to prepare our kids for college and careers. .
 Despite 4 years of the worst state funding crisis in the history of California, class sizes in our District are now among the lowest in the state, particularly for our youngest students.

 Improved student achievement

-Over my four years on the board, our test scores have steadily gone up in math, language arts, science and social studies, to the point where we now have the highest achievement levels in the history of our District for every group of students.
+During my first four years on the board, our test scores steadily went up in math, language arts, science and social studies, to the point where we now have the highest achievement levels in the history of our District for every group of students.
 We are in first place among the large California districts in both our reading and science results.
 We are recognized as one of the leading urban districts in the nation.

 We are also excelling in other areas, and on metrics beyond test scores.
 In 2010 we received a national award for outstanding music education from the Kennedy Center.
 We are also focusing on physical fitness, character education and critical thinking.
 Our graduation rates are up, our dropout rates are by far the lowest among large California districts, and the State Superintendent of Public Instruction has recognized us for our success in improving student attendance rates.